Therapy for Teens in Oradell , NJ

 Mental Health Challenges are Common in Teens

 Teens are going through a lot of change in a very short period of time.
 There are so many changes, pressure about the future – colleges and career choices.
 There is pressure to do well in school.
 And some teens have a lot on their plate like AP courses, sports, clubs, work, and volunteering.
+There can be social and environmental issues that play a role, such as social media for example.
+There are also biological components such as brain development, genetics, temperment, and hormonal changes.

 Techniques to Work with Teens